lacinoire/master-thesis/tool/readme.md

 This folder should contain all the necessary out & input for you to try out our build log information extraction tool.

-  **WORK IN PROGRESS** the tool does not yet do what is promised here 😉

 ## Input

 - Some [sample buildlogs](samples) for the extraction.